 The purpose of the use, the amount to be used and alternatives available have to be considered, and must outweigh the nature and the effect of the dealing on the work.

 (s.
-29.4 to 29.9)
+29.4 to 30.04)

 Under certain conditions, educational institutions or persons acting under their authority can make limited copies for instruction and examinations:

 Canadian libraries, archives and museums benefit from exceptions that facilitate the delivery of print and electronic works.
-They may do anything that individuals may do for themselves as long as it is for private study, research, criticism or review (sections 30.1 to 30.4).
+They may do anything that individuals may do for themselves as long as it is for private study, research, education, parody, satire, criticism or review (sections 30.1 to 30.4).
 For example, library personnel are allowed to make a copy of an article to be placed on course reserve for a faculty member.

 Licences are contracts that regulate the reproduction and use of works in addition to the requirements of the Copyright Act.
 Some licences impose further restrictions on the use and reproduction of works and some waive certain rights that are part of the Copyright Act.
 In the context of a university, faculty and students should know about the following types of licences:

 Works that you have created are also subject to copyright.
 Publishing agreements may assign or licence a broad range of rights to the publisher.
-The following Internet sites provide information about publisher policies or alternatives:
+The following internet sites provide information about publisher policies or alternatives:

 Creators who want to facilitate the dissemination of their works while preserving ownership rights should consider using one of the licences proposed by Creative Commons.

 Whether in print or digital form, text is protected by copyright.
-Most formats are protected, such as books, articles, Web sites and their components, as well as most types of works, such as poems, plays, novels or essays.
+Most formats are protected, such as books, articles, websites and their components, as well as most types of works, such as poems, plays, novels or essays.